-Further on, we examined the effect of the capacities of the stations on the performance of the system under the same 50 demand realizations.
-To this end, we have conducted the following test: the capacities of all the stations in the system were decreased/increased by 25% (and rounded to the closest integer).
-In Figure 7 we present the results for the trip based partial reservation policy.
+Furthermore, we examined the effect of the capacities of the stations on the performance of the system under the same 50 demand realizations.
+To this end, we conducted the following test: the capacities of all stations in the system were decreased/increased by 25% (and rounded to the closest integer).
+In Fig. 8, we present the results for the trip based partial reservation policy.
 Similar to previous results, the excess time reduces as the time threshold increases.
-That is, the same trends are observed regardless of the capacity of the stations.
-For a given demand rate, as the capacity of the stations are increased, the number of parking space shortages are reduced.
-It is observable that the excess time under the NR policy, the various settings of the partial reservation policies and the CPR almost converge to the same value as the station capacities are increased.
+That is, the same trends are observed regardless of station capacity.
+For a given demand rate, as the capacities of the stations are increased, the number of parking space shortages is reduced.
+It is evident that the excess time under the NR policy, the various partial reservation policy settings and the CPR nearly converge to the same value as the station capacities increase.
 As may be expected, the benefit of implementing parking reservations increases when the parking spaces are scarcer.
-Again, similar trends are observed under the station based and the time limited partial policies.
+Again, similar trends are observed under the station-based and the timelimited partial policies.